-The flagship event of the Professional Triathletes Organization (PTO), the Collins Cup will feature three teams of 12 athletes each—six men and six women.
+The flagship event of the Professional Triathletes Organization (PTO), the Collins Cup features three teams of 12 athletes each—six men and six women.
 The three teams will represent the U.S., Europe, and the rest of the world (dubbed The Internationals).
 Three athletes—one from each team—will go off at a time in 12 mini head-to-head races, with points awarded for each of those matches.
 Bonus points are awarded for winning by an extra big margin of victory.
 Race match-ups will be picked by captains the week of the race via a draft.
 (More on the captains below.)

 And the winning team will then be determined by the total number of points after the 12 races.